zucchini fritters with an avocado raita

 15 – 18 fritters

 Zucchinis are funny plants.
-I wait and wait for their delicious fruit, picking a small one here and there, and then, SUDDENLY, I have more fruit then I know what to do with.
+I wait and wait for their delicious fruit, picking a small one here and there, and then, SUDDENLY, I have more fruit than I know what to do with.

 ingredients

-550g/4 cups grated zucchinis (approx 3 medium garden zucchinis)
+550g/4 cups grated zucchinis (approx three medium garden zucchinis)

 ½ tsp salt – divided